Kuching

-Kuching was the third capital of Sarawak in 1827 during the administration of the Bruneian Empire.
-In 1841, Kuching became the capital of the Kingdom of Sarawak after the territory in the area was ceded to James Brooke for helping the Bruneian empire in crushing a rebellion particularly by the interior Borneo dwelling Land Dayak people who later became his loyal followers after most of them were pardoned by him and joined his side.
+Kuching was founded by the representative of the Sultan of Brunei in 1827.
+It was the third capital of Sarawak in 1827 during the administration of the Bruneian Empire.
+In 1841, Kuching became the capital of the Kingdom of Sarawak after the territory in the area was ceded to James Brooke for helping the Bruneian Empire in crushing a rebellion particularly by the interior Borneo-dwelling Land Dayak people who later became his loyal followers after most of them were pardoned by him and joined his side.
 The town continued to receive attention and development during the rule of Charles Brooke such as the construction of a sanitation system, hospital, prison, fort, and a bazaar.
 In 1941, the Brooke administration had a Centenary Celebration in Kuching.
 During World War II, Kuching was occupied by Japanese forces from 1942 to 1945.
 The Japanese government set up a Batu Lintang camp near Kuching to hold prisoners of war and civilian internees.
 After the war, the town survived intact.
-However, the last Rajah of Sarawak, Sir Charles Vyner Brooke decided to cede Sarawak as part of British Crown Colony in 1946.
+However, the last Rajah of Sarawak, Sir Charles Vyner Brooke decided to cede Sarawak to the British government as part of British Crown Colony in 1946.
 Kuching remained as capital during the Crown Colony period.
 After the formation of Malaysia in 1963, Kuching retained its status as state capital and was granted city status in 1988.
-Since then, the Kuching city is divided into two administrative regions managed by two separate local authorities.
-The administrative centre of Sarawak state government is located at Wisma Bapa Malaysia, Kuching.
+Since then, Kuching has been divided into two administrative regions managed by two separate local authorities.
+The administrative centre of the Sarawak Government is officially located at Satria Pertiwi Complex (Kompleks Satria Pertiwi), Petra Jaya, Kuching.

-Kuching is a major food destination and is a member of UNESCO’s Creative Cities Network under the field of gastronomy.
+Kuching is a major food destination and is a member of UNESCO's Creative Cities Network under the field of gastronomy.
 Kuching is also the main gateway for travellers visiting Sarawak and Borneo.
-Kuching Wetlands National Park is located about 30 km from the city and there are many other tourist attractions in and around Kuching such as Bako National Park, Semenggoh Wildlife Centre, Rainforest World Music Festival (RWMF), state assembly building, The Astana, Fort Margherita, Kuching Cat Museum, and Sarawak State Museum.
+Kuching Wetlands National Park is located about 30 km from the city and there are many other tourist attractions in and around Kuching such as Bako National Park, Semenggoh Wildlife Centre, Rainforest World Music Festival (RWMF), state assembly building, The Astana, Fort Margherita, Kuching Cat Museum, and Sarawak State Museum / Borneo Cultures Museum.
 The city has become one of the major industrial and commercial centres in East Malaysia.